 A selection of Roger's photographs of Jochen Rindt, motor racing's first posthumous World Champion have also been chosen for David Tremayne's book 'Jochen Rindt - Uncrowned King' published by Haynes in September 2010.

 His audio-visual work has been screened throughout the country and has largely been documentary based.
 'Steam Dream' featured the work of wildlife artist David Shepherd and his interest in steam railway preservation; this was written, photographed and produced by Roger with commentary by BBC commentator the late Wynford Vaughan-Thomas.
 He also produced 'In Pursuit of Nature', a portrait of Claude Monet, featuring the landscapes in which he worked and of course the realisation of his famous garden at Giverny.

 In 1991 Roger Lane was co-photographer with colleague Roger Holman and local writer Roger Guttridge when the three Rogers as they became known published their first book 'The Landscapes of Dorset', followed in 1993 by 'The Villages of Dorset'.

 For a number of years Roger has been commissioned to photograph the grounds and architecture of Canford School near Wimborne and in 2008/2009 Roger photographed many gardens open to the public throughout the county.
 These images together with a text written in close participation with the garden owners, was published by Frances Lincoln in April 2010 as 'The Gardens of Dorset'.

-Examples of his work can be seen at Dorset Pictures
+Further examples of his work can be seen at Dorset Pictures